Border Clearance Levy

-If the craft is owned and operated by a bona fide visitor, however, and is in New Zealand only temporarily, it may be granted a Temporary Import Entry (TIE) – meaning Customs duty and GST charges are deferred.
+If the craft is owned and operated by a visitor, and is in New Zealand only temporarily, it may be granted a Temporary Import Entry (TIE) – meaning Customs duty and GST charges are deferred.

 Customs will generally make the length of the TIE match the duration of your visitor’s visa – or for 12 months – whichever is less.

-If you manage to extend your visitor’s visa, you can apply to Customs for a similar extension to your TIE.
-To get the TIE extension, Customs will need to be satisfied that your craft still meets all the necessary criteria.
+If you manage to extend your visitor’s visa, you can apply to Customs for an extension to your TIE.
+To get an extension, Customs will need to be satisfied that your craft still meets all the necessary criteria.

 You should note that the conditions applying to a TIE include: